What is Uninsured Motorist Coverage in Florida?

 Handling the aftermath of a car accident can be overwhelming, especially when complicated by the issuance of a traffic ticket.
 Injured victims in Florida may wonder if this ticket disqualifies them from recovering damages for their injuries.
 Whether you received a citation for speeding, failure to yield, or another violation, understanding your rights is…

-How can Bodycam Footage Help You Win Your Accident Case in Florida?
+How Bodycam Footage Can Help You Win Your Accident Case in Florida

-In this article, Fort Lauderdale car accident attorneys, Eric Rosen, and Alex Litowsky give us insight on why Bodycam footage is such an important piece of evidence for your attorney to obtain if you’ve been injured in an accident.
+In this article, Fort Lauderdale car accident attorneys, Eric Rosen and Alex Litowsky, give us insight on why Bodycam footage is such an important piece of evidence for your attorney to obtain if you’ve been injured in an accident.
 Some of the major cases Rosen Injury Law handles include car accidents, motorcycle accidents, and…